seamplex/feenox/doc/srs.md

-## Documentation
+## Documentation {#sec:documentation}

 Documentation should be complete and cover both the user and the developer point of view.
 It should contain a user manual adequate for both reference and tutorial purposes.
 Other forms of simplified documentation such as quick reference cards or video tutorials are not mandatory but highly recommended.
-Since the tool should be extendable ([#sec:extensibility]), there should be a separate development manual covering the programming design and implementation and how to extend and add new features.
+Since the tool should be extendable ([@sec:extensibility]), there should be a separate development manual covering the programming design and implementation and how to extend and add new features.
-Also, since non-trivial mathematics which should be verified ([#sec:verification]) are expected, an explanation what equations are taken into account and how they are solved is required.
+Also, as non-trivial mathematics which should be verified ([@sec:verification]) are expected, an explanation what equations are taken into account and how they are solved is required.

 It should be possible to make the full documentation available online in a way that it can be both printed in hard copy and accessed easily from a mobile device.
 Users modifying the tool to suit their own needs should be able to modify the associated documentation as well.